Patience Please... We're Experiencing Supply Chain Disruptions. --- Click Here to Learn More

 Children from families whose income is at or below the level set by the Department of Agriculture are eligible for free or reduced-price breakfast and lunch served by the Farmersville Independent School District.

-A new application must be completed each school year, even for those who have previously been on the lunch program.
+A NEW application must be submitted each new school year, even for those who have previously been on the meals program.

-Further questions can be directed to Farmersville ISD Child Nutrition Department at 972-782-8551.
+Further questions can be directed to Farmersville ISD School Nutrition Department at 972-782-8551

 Reduced is $0.30